 What To Think About

-An Achilles tendon rupture is usually treated with surgery or with a cast, splint, brace, or other device that will keep your lower leg from moving (immobilization).
-When compared with immobilization, surgery provides less chance that the tendon will rupture again and offers a shorter recovery period.
+An Achilles tendon rupture is usually treated with surgery or with a cast, splint, brace, or other device that will keep your lower leg and ankle from moving (immobilization).
+Compared to immobilization, surgery provides a shorter recovery period and a reduced risk that the tendon will rupture again.
 There is greater risk for wound complications in surgery, though.

 © 1995-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.